-This machine is equipped with F.A.N. (fan as needed) circuitry.
+This machine (above code 10500 only) is equipped with F.A.N. (fan as needed) circuitry.
 The fan runs whenever the output is enabled, whether under loaded or open circuit conditions.
 The fan also runs for a period of time (approximately 5 minutes) after the output is disabled, to ensure all components are properly cooled.